tetrogem/steplo/book/src/binary_ops.md

 # Binary Operaters

-Binary operators are expressions that take two other expressions as input.
+Binary operators can create expressions that take two other expressions as input.
 An example of a binary operator is the add `+` operator:

 ```
 main || {